 If we allow government to strip the People of the ability to own the most effective fighting weapons that are commercially available, while allowing the government to retain superior firepower, that gives the government an advantage that cannot be overcome with low capacity, bolt action rifles.
 This defeats the entire purpose of the 2nd Amendment.

 We have already lost part of this fight by allowing the government to strip away the right to own full auto weapons with the enactment of the wholly unconstitutional NFA.
 We should be on the offensive to roll back the NFA which is an unconstitutional tax that only allows the rich to own certain weapons.
-Even the biggest "gun rights" groups are content playing defense and happy with losing ground as slowing as possible instead of fighting for rights already stripped away.
+Even the biggest "gun rights" groups are content being relegated to playing defense and simply with losing ground as slowly as possible instead of fighting for rights already stripped away.
 We sure as hell better not give up ground on AR15's and other high capacity semi autos.
 Firearms, that by the way, were specifically designed to be Fighting Rifles... not "Sporting Rifles" (quit pretending otherwise, it's dumb).

 When the government can have weaponry that the citizens can't, that isn't a government OF the People and FOR the PEOPLE.
 That's a government creating conditions to dominate the people.
 We are at a pivotal point in our nation's history.
 As tyrants call for socialism and to fundamentally transform our nation, it's no coincident they are simultaneously calling for disarming the people.
 They use every tragedy and abuse of freedom to permanently remove liberty from the whole.